Hushimx/velorena_backend/docs/implementation-summaries/DESIGN_SYSTEM_API_IMPLEMENTATION_SUMMARY.md

 ## 🔄 Integration with Existing System

-The Design System API seamlessly integrates with the existing Velorena application:
+The Design System API seamlessly integrates with the existing Qaads application:

 -   **Works with existing Livewire components** (DesignSelector, ShoppingCart, etc.)
 -   **Integrates with appointment system** - designs can be linked to appointments